 As cool as Kane looked, maybe putting him in a cape was one step too far in the superhero direction.
 At a house show before his television debut, Kane made his entrance with a red and black cape adorn "round his shoulders.
 The company was trying to break away from the cartoon gimmicks of the Hulkamania and New Generation eras as it pushed forward towards it’s newly found "Attitude."
 With this in mind, perhaps having a monster demon masked man with a cape draped over his shoulders like a tired James Brown after a long gig was a bit of overkill.

-Also, as you can see in this rare video footage, fans kept trying to grab at the garb, which was probably another deciding factor in ditching the look.
+As you can see in this rare video footage, fans kept trying to grab at the garb, which was probably another deciding factor in ditching the look.

 Watch rare video footage of Kane debuting at a WWE house show wearing a cape: